amaneth/Gender-based-violence-classification/README.md

 ![dataset distribution](images/dataset_distribution.png)

-The project uses the oversampling and pseudo labeling to balance the datasets.
-The first approach to classify the texts was to use the multinomial naive bayes algorithm which results in a baseline performance.
+This project uses the oversampling and pseudo labeling to balance the datasets.
+The first approach to classify the texts was to use the multinomial naive bayes algorithm which performs quite good.
 This accuracy has  been improved significantly by fine-tuning the Bert model from Hugging Face on a dataset balanced using pseudo-labeling.

 ## Requirements